Rikhav21/Filameent/README.md

 ![IMG](https://hc-cdn.hel1.your-objectstorage.com/s/v3/2878c4de57fb77733c3c1e6564e1a5e29f5441c7_image.png)

 ## PCB
 So this is just for the filament diameter sensor and is completely optional.
 I want to be able to see how consistant my filament diameter is for different tests of blends of filament, and this is based off other open source filament diameter measurers.
+Diafil is the name of the PCB part.
 ![IMG](https://hc-cdn.hel1.your-objectstorage.com/s/v3/7e6d1a6e955f22f384cadb8ab52cb8e7a0cf28c2_screenshot_2025-06-10_175309.png)

 ## BOM